 The Celluloid Road Trip Blogathon will run from December 9th through December 11th in 2020.

 - Bloggers are encouraged to write about any film featuring or focused upon a particular location within the United States.
 The film need not be shot on location.

 - If we do get an ample amount of participants, I’ll be reconnecting with participants to see if there is interest in contributing to an ebook that will document this blogathon.

-- Bloggers will post their articles anytime between January 22nd-24th and will alert me of the post either as a comment or through email.
+- Bloggers will post their articles anytime between December 9th-11th and will alert me of the post either as a comment or through email.

-- If you would like to participate in the Wedding Bells Blogathon, please comment below or email me and let me know your name, topic choice, and the link to your blog.
+- If you would like to participate in the Celluloid Road Trip Blogathon, please comment below or email me and let me know your name, topic choice (film name and location focused upon), and the link to your blog.

-- Please take one of the Wedding Bells Blogathon banners and include it in your post.
+- Please take one of the Celluloid Road Trip Blogathon banners and include it in your post.
 You can feel free to link the image back to this page.

 List of Participants and Topics: